-From Shelly Beach, the path climbs a flight of stairs surrounded by jungle foliage before alternating between idyllic neighborhoods, clifftop bushland, secluded beaches, and more rainforest.
+From Shelly Beach in Manly, the path climbs a flight of stairs surrounded by jungle foliage before alternating between idyllic neighborhoods, clifftop bushland, secluded beaches, and more rainforest.
 Along the way, you’ll see tropical flowers and eucalyptus trees as well as many colorful birds and the area’s ubiquitous “water dragon” lizards.
-As soon as you feel hungry, you’ll likely encounter a beach cafe such as the cabana at Little Manly Cove that serves great paninis.
-White sand beaches with turquois waters are the norm, and the path spits you out onto many that you would have otherwise never found.
-When you finally reach the Spit Bridge, you’ll be filled with accomplishment and the feeling that you covered a lot more than just a dozen kilometers.
+As soon as you feel hungry, you’ll likely encounter a beach café such as the cabana at Little Manly Cove that serves great paninis.
+White sand beaches with turquoise waters are the norm, and the path guides you to many that you would have otherwise never found.
+When you finally reach the Spit Bridge, you’ll be filled with accomplishment and the feeling that you covered a lot more than just six or seven miles.